New Jersey Zoning Laws – Frequently Asked Questions (FAQ)

 What is the process for appealing a zoning decision?

-Property owners or interested parties may appeal a zoning decision to the appropriate municipal board or to a court.
+Property owners or interested parties may appeal a zoning decision to the appropriate municipal land-use board or governing body, or to a court.
 Appeals can challenge actions such as permit denials, conditions placed on approvals, or interpretations of zoning ordinances.
 Specific procedures and timelines for appeals are set by local ordinance and state law.

 Do zoning laws affect property values?